Bookings and before you arrive:

 - When is your next Open Day?

-Yes.
-All of our open days require booking in advance due to their popularity, and you should also pre-book any specific talks and sessions you wish to attend throughout the day.
+Yes!
+All of our Open Days require booking in advance due to their popularity, and you should also pre-book any specific talks and sessions you wish to attend throughout the day.
 Our Open Days attract over 12,000 bookings and so all academic sessions require you to pre-book due to capacity in the room.

-- I can no longer attend the open day.
-What are my options regarding visting Warwick?
+- I can no longer attend the Open Day.
+What are my options regarding visiting Warwick?

 Please cancel your place on the Open Day by clicking on the link in your confirmation email called 'View my booking'.
 Alternatively you can let us know by emailing opendays at warwick dot ac dot uk or by calling us on +44 (0)24 7652 3648.
-We run different events throughout the year offering you opportunities to visit campus.
+We run a number of different events throughout the year offering you opportunities to visit campus.
 See ways to visit campus.

 - The session(s) I want to attend are fully booked.
 What shall I do?

 If there is a session you would like to attend but do not have a booking for, you can wait in the unbooked queue on the day to be seated if there is space.
 We always try to prioritise prospective students whenever allocating spare seats, therefore family members and guests may be asked to wait to see if there is space.
 Many departments also hold drop-in sessions on the day, including tours, demonstrations and Q&A sessions.
 You don't need to book in advance for any of these sessions, but some may require you to sign up for a time slot on the day itself.
 There's also the opportunity to attend on another date instead.